Feb. 5th, 2018

 Check for any special equipment you need to record (something vintage or new technology you may need to produce a specific sound).

 When you get to the studio tour, ensure the physical space will fit your needs (whether you’re a band or a solo-act singer) and the vibe is comfortable for you.
 Next, step into the actual rooms where you’ll record.
-Check out the space and its quality, belt out a few lines from your latest release.
+Check out the area and its quality, belt out a few lines from your latest release.
 A poorly put-together room will reduce the quality of sound output.

 You shouldn’t have diva-high standards when working under a budget, but don’t force yourself to work in a bad studio because of money.
 Wait, build up your coins, and invest in the studio that will be worth it.